 An espresso machine that will work its way to your heart with ease is the EspressoWorks All-In-One Barista Bundle espresso machine and cappuccino maker.
 This machine will allow you to make coffee your way and let you decorate your drinks with the 16 art stencil templates that come with the All-In-One Barista bundle.
 To top that, you’ll also get cappuccino and espresso cups to drink your coffee from in the morning or during every other part of the day.

 The 19-bar pressure pump on the EspressoWork espresso machine does a great job in making a creamy espresso and the 47-ounce water tank on the machine makes sure you can have a lot of coffee throughout the day without refilling it.
-Furthermore, with this espresso machine you won’t have to wake up too early to get it ready for making a shot of espresso—the Advanced Thermoblock Heating System will heat up the water in tank in 45 seconds.
-What’s also great about this espresso machine is that it comes with an automatic milk carafe and a grinder, so you’ll never have to even think about buying a separate frother and grinder to have a cup of good-quality espresso.
+Furthermore, with this espresso machine, you won’t have to wake up too early to get it ready for making a shot of espresso—the Advanced Thermoblock Heating System will heat up the water in the tank in 45 seconds.
+What’s also great about this espresso machine is that it comes with an automatic milk carafe and a grinder, so you’ll never have to even think about buying a separate frother and a manual or electric grinder to have a cup of good-quality espresso.